-Dogs cannot eat canned pineapple- or any canned food that comes in syrup.
-The syrup tends to have tons of sugar, something your dog's tummy won't like.
+Dogs should not be fed canned pineapple - or any canned food that is packed in syrup.
+The syrup tends to have lots of sugar, something your dog's tummy won't like.

 Pineapple is only healthy in moderation.
-Feeding your dog too much fruit can make them sick or damage their digestive tract.
+Feeding your dog too much fruit can make them sick or potentially lead to digestive upset.
 Your dog needs protein and fats to balance their diet, not just fruits.

 The best way to serve dogs pineapple is in small chunks.
 If the dog likes it, spread out the servings so they have room to eat other food, as well.

 Keep in mind the size and build of your pup.
-A toy dog would need much smaller servings (for health and ease of swallowing) than a large, muscular dog.
+Pineapple contains about 74 calories and 14 grams of sugar per cup.
+A toy-breed dog would need much smaller servings than a large dog.

 If you want to make your pineapple treat extra fun for both you and pup, associate it with a special trick.